rlowrance/tags/README.md

 ## Possible future work

-- Update the script to print the file names.
+- Update the script to include the input file names in the printed report.
 Then the command would be more useful for analyzing the tags across multiple files.
 - Extend the kind of file analyzed to include markdown files.
 These have a tag syntax different from that used in Org-mode files.
 - Build a companion capability, possibly in the same script, to analyze tags in file names.
 That requires deciding on a convention for putting tags in file names.
 I use ` --  {tag} {tag}...` to embed tags in file names.
 - Convert the command to an Emacs function that runs inside of Emacs.
 It would run on the current buffer and create a new buffer with the analysis report.

 ## About me

+I'm a data scientist.
 You can find me at these places:

 - LinkedIn: https://www.linkedin.com/in/roylowrance/
 - Medium: medium.com/@roylowrance